By Fiona McKim

 The Ordinary Retinol 0.2% in Squalane

-Combines low-dose retinol with nourishing squalene to temper any irritation
+A total bargain that combines low-dose retinol with nourishing squalene to temper any irritation.

 Bobbi Brown Instant Full Cover Concealer

-If all else fails, conceal.
-This is a classic product for a reason—it was one of the first concealers to offer high coverage without without looking caky and has a perky, light reflecting finish.
+This is a classic product for a reason—it was one of the first concealers to offer high coverage without without looking cakey and has a perky, light reflecting finish.

 E.L.F.
 16HR Camo Concealer

 This really lives up to its name and will disguise anything all day long.
-It has a light sheen so doesn't look heavy and comes in 26 shades and a variety of undertones, which is unusually impressive for concealer.
+It has a light sheen and comes in 26 shades with a variety of undertones, which is unusually impressive for concealer.